Karasneh94/city_explorer_api/README.md

 ----------------------------------Feature #2----------------------------------

-Number and name of feature: Feature #2 - Add Location
+Number and name of feature: Feature #2 - Add Location by latitude and longitude

 Estimate of time needed to complete: 30 Minutes